culpur/message_processor/README.md

 4. *Recommend the emails received are in Plain-Text Only
 5. Text-Before is defined in $header1 or $header2
 6. Text-After is defined in $footer1 or footer2
-7. You can either input these settings in the command-line or set in the user_settings.json the following:
+7. You will be asked to input settings in the command-line or set alternatively you can set these settings in the user_settings.json.
     SendFrom:
     SendTo:
     SMTP: